 - Divide the dough up into equal pieces (best to use a kitchen scale), and using flour-dusted hands, shape each portion into a ball.
 Allow to rest for another 30 minutes (covered up by a clean linen towel).

-- Preheat frying oil (I used safflower oil) to 160°C/320°F and bake in batches (you will want the donuts to be able to swim on the surface) for about 5 minutes or until golden on the outside (flipping once).
+- Preheat frying oil (I prefer using avocado oil) to 160°C/320°F and bake in batches (you will want the donuts to be able to swim on the surface) for about 2 ½ minutes on each side or until golden on the outside (flipping using your skimmer or a spotted spoon).
+They will fry for a total of 5 minutes.

 - Fill each Berliner with the lemon pudding from the side, using a decorating bag and filling tip and dust with powdered sugar.
 I also LOVE filling my Berliner with plum butter!
 So lecker!